Hawkynt/Hawkynt.github.io/Cipher/CONTRIBUTING.md

-# Algorithm Implementation Guidelines
+# Production-Ready Algorithm Implementation Guidelines

-## 🏗️ Architecture Overview
+## 🏗️ Professional-Grade Architecture Overview

-We are designing a clean, interface architecture for maximum usability and consistency.
-This document outlines the system we're building toward.
+We are designing a production-ready cryptographic library with bit-perfect test vector validation.
+This document outlines the professional standards required for real-world cryptographic implementations.

 The user wants to:
 * implement different kinds of algorithms in a meaningful hierarchical structure (symmetric/asymmetric block/stream ciphers, rngs, kdfs, paddingschemes, modes of operation, hashes/checksums, compression, encoding, errorcorrection, authentication, aead)